bodote/calendar-app-cursor/doc/setup-project.md

 * Packaging: jar ;
 * use the current folder , don't create a subfolder
 * add Jsoup as a dependency : `org.jsoup:jsoup:1.20.1`
+* for using Databases or object stores in tests add the the TestContainer dependency